ITensor/website/docs/tutorial.md

 `A(i(2),j(1)) = 0.5`

-which has the same effect as
+This has the same effect as

 `A(j(1),i(2)) = 0.5`